enkidevs/curriculum/linux/jobs-and-processes-data-manipulation/crontab/common-issue-with-scripts-in-cron.md

 ---
 author: tuwidc

-levels:

-  - basic

-  - advanced

-  - medium

-aspects:
-  - workout
-  - obscura

 type: normal
 category: caveats
 tags:
   - linux
   - cron
   - script
   - executable
 parent: practical-cron
 ---

 # Common issue with scripts in `cron`

 ---

 ## Content

 Setting up scripts in `cron` without setting the execution permission first is a common mistake.

-This will cause ``cron`` to call a script that is not executable and thus fail.
+This will cause `cron` to call a script that is not executable and thus fail.

 By running:

 ```bash
 chmod +x /path/to/script
 ```

 The permissions are set, making it executable.

 ---

 ## Practice

 Make `enki.py` file executable:

 ```bash
 ??? ??? enki.py
 ```